 Risks associated with ICSI are similar to IVF.

 Superovulation with hormone treatment might lead to serious ovarian hyperstimulation syndrome .
 Your doctor can keep the risk at bay by close observation of the ovaries and frequent check up of hormone levels while the treatment is going on.
 The risk of becoming pregnant several times is directly linked to the number of embryos implants done to the woman’s uterus.
 Multiple pregnancies have greater chances of risks both the mother and the baby.

 There are increased chances of threat or risk if conceived via ICSI i;e the baby has greater chances to have birth defects.

 Technology is not same at all the time.
 It keeps on changing.
 The same way, on time updates are essential in the medical technologies as well.
-SWCIC- one of the best fertility centers in Hyderabad India, moves on with the advancements and the results are reflected in your smiles.
-IMSI is an example for that.
+SWCIC- one of the best fertility centres in Hyderabad India, moves on with the advancements and the results are reflected in your smiles.
+Intracytoplasmic Morphologically Selected Sperm Injection IMSI is an example for that.

 IMSI is a variation of ICSI that uses a high power light microscope (enhanced by digital imaging) to magnify the sperm sample over 6000 times.
 Sperms are then selected which have the most normally-shaped nuclei and least number of vacuoles. .
 The sperm is then injected into the egg and then placed in the incubator for further development.

 The technique for examining sperm to use in IMSI was developed by a team led by Professor Bartoov.
 In 2002, his team used a high-powered microscope to determine which morphological characteristics of sperm might affect the outcome of ICSI.
 They suggested that ICSI pregnancy rates may be affected by subtle abnormalities in the shape of the sperm nucleus which embryologists may not detect during normal ICSI sperm selection.